NVIDIA-AI-IOT/ros2_torch_trt/README.md

 When this is run the first time it will generate the TRT module depending on your hardware configuration which will take time.

-- The results of the classfication are published as `Classification2D` messages.
+- The results of the detection are published as `Detection2DArray` messages.
 Open a new terminal and source it.
 Run:
 `ros2 topic echo trt_detection`